-Test grades will be scaled so that the highest score is 100.
+Test grades may be scaled so that the highest score is 100, at the professor's discretion.

-Generally, there will be no makeup tests or exams given.
-If you have a documented emergency that will prevent you from taking any of the tests on the scheduled day you have to notify me before the test.
+There will be no makeup tests or exams given.
+If you have a documented emergency that will prevent you from taking any of the tests on the scheduled day you have to notify us before the test.
 Supporting documentation, such as hospital admission, will be required.
 Doctor's office visit will not be an acceptable excuse.
 There will be no exceptions.
-Should a documented emergency cause you to miss a test, then the final exam will be re-weighted to account for the missed test.